CatoTH/antragsgruen/README.md

 ### Custom themes as plugin

-The most frequent use case for plugins are custom themes / layouts.
+The most frequent use case for plugins is custom themes / layouts.
 You can develop a custom theme using SASS/SCSS for Antragsgrün using the following steps:

 - Create a directory for the plugin with a ``Module.php`` and ``Assets.php``.
 If your directory / plugin ID is ``mylayout``, the namespace of these classes needs to be ``app\plugins\mylayout``.
 - The ``Module.php`` needs the static method ``getProvidedLayout`` that returns the asset bundle.
 See the [gruen_ci](plugins/gruen_ci/Module.php) or [neos](plugins/neos/Module.php) for examples.